 Kessler, 51, has led more than a double life.
-Accurding to Sheriff Bill Leper, she used at least 17 aliases across 33 cities in 14 states.
+According to Sheriff Bill Leeper, she used at least 17 aliases across 33 cities in 14 states.
 The evidence shows she has changed her hair from brunette to blonde.

 Among the searches investigators found on Kessler's iPhone were more than 60 names, along with the words "satanist," "witch" and "evil murderous gang."
 Front and center on the list is the name Kurt Christopher Allen.

 On phone interviews, we hear investigators asking about Allen.

 An unidentified woman who went to high school with Kessler in Butler, Pennsylvania, said, "She went from dating the most popular guy in school to dating Bob Allen."
 A Nassau County detective then asked her if Bob Allen also went by the name Christopher Kurt Allen.